api7/lua-resty-etcd/api_v3.md

 - `TTL`: advisory time-to-live in seconds.
 - `ID`: the requested ID for the lease.
 If ID is set to 0, the lessor chooses an ID.

-Creates a lease which expires if the server does not receive a keepalive within a given time to live period.
-All keys attached to the lease will be expired and deleted if the lease expires.
+To create a lease which expires if the server does not receive a keepalive within a given time to live period.
+All keys attached to the lease will get expired and be deleted if the lease expires.
 Each expired key generates a delete event in the event history.

 ```lua
 -- grant a lease with 5 second TTL